Already an expert?

 Basic lingo for orientation.

-• Mega: A very rare or exceptional bird sighting.
+• Mega: A term used to describe an exceptionally rare bird sighting.

-• Patch: A local area that a birder regularly visits to watch birds.
+• Patch: A specific local area where a birdwatcher regularly observes birds.

 Get read-y.